wakefield municipal gas & light department

 REBATE APPLICATION

-If you are applying for WMGLDs enhanced Heat Pump rebates, please fill out the enhanced rebate application.
-WMGLD offers an increased incentive for a complete replacement of your old fossil fuel heating system with a whole home heat pump system or if you are bundling a heat pump with the installation of a heat pump.
-Please see below for more information on requirennts and rebate amounts.
+WMGLD offers increased incentives for a complete replacement of your old fossil fuel heating system with a whole home heat pump system or if you are bundling a heat pump with the installation of a heat pump.
+Please review the rebate requirements and amounts on this webpage for more information.

 Beginning January 1, 2026, the EPA ruling prohibits the installation of new HVAC systems with a Global Warming Potential (GWP) >700.
 The Mass Save Heat Pump Qualified Product List will be removing any R410 refrigerants to align with the new standard.
 Similarly, all systems selected using the NEEP ccASHP Qualified Product List must be selected using the “All A2L” or other A2L refrigerant selection (e.g., R-454B, R-32) to align with EPA’s new transition rule.
 Models with R410A refrigerant will no longer be eligible for rebates when installed on or after January 1, 2026.
 Invoices for installations using R410A refrigerants will need to list an install date of December 31, 2025 or before to qualify for a rebate.